Honeywood-Whiskey/greenclub-stakeholder-map/docs/01-overview/impact_statement.md

 > “A self-sustaining network map that outlives any single semester.”

 In the long run, the project aims to:
-- Serve as the **central sustainability data layer** for Cornell student organizations.
+- Serve as the **central stakeholder data layer** for Cornell GreenClub.
 - Provide a foundation for **data-driven outreach** and collaboration metrics.
 - Inspire similar initiatives at other universities seeking transparency in student-led sustainability projects.